saltstack/salt-get-started/config/pillar.md

 enhancements that make it a better choice after you get the hang of using pillar.

-{: end gs-sidebar :}
+{: end sidebar :}

-Pillar is an essential tool to make states re-usable, so we are going to take a quick detour from writing states to set it up.
+Salt pillar is an essential component to make Salt states re-usable, so we are going to take a quick detour from writing Salt states to set it up.

-## Pillar Top File
+## Salt Pillar Top File

-Pillar uses a Top file to match pillar data to minions.
-This Top file is very much like the Top file that is used to match states to minions.
+Salt pillar uses a Top file to match Salt pillar data to Salt minions.
+This Top file is very much like the Top file that is used to match Salt states to Salt minions.

-Like state functions, pillar is best learned by example.
+Like Salt state functions, Salt pillar is best learned by example.
 Create the `salt-vagrant-demo-master/saltstack/pillar` directory, and then create a new file called `top.sls`.
 Add the following: